 Novel inducible pairing of homologous HAS1-TDA1 loci

 Having established that we could detect the known inducible relocalization of the GAL1 gene, we looked for other specific changes in genome conformation in the well-studied environmental conditions of galactose induction and growth saturation (approaching stationary phase).
 Surprisingly, we observed markedly increased interactions between homologous loci surrounding the genes HAS1 and TDA1 (subsequently abbreviated as ‘HAS1-TDA1 loci’) on chromosome XIII under both growth saturation and galactose induction, compared to standard exponential growth in glucose (Figure 4A).
 In fact, under inducing conditions this interaction is among the strongest genome-wide, excluding pericentromeric and subtelomeric regions (top interaction out of over 83,000; Figure 4—figure supplement 1).
 No canonical galactose-induced genes are in or near this region.
-Nevertheless, this inducible homolog proximity appears to be evolutionarily conserved, as it occurs in all three tested interspecific hybrids (Figure 4A-C).
+Nevertheless, this inducible homolog proximity appears to be evolutionarily conserved, as it occurs in all three tested interspecific hybrids, at least in saturated culture (Figure 4A-C; galactose not tested in all hybrids).

 To explore whether this pairing depends on the presence of specific sequences, we created various deletions of the S. cerevisiae copy of the region, ranging from a 20 kb region from NGL2 through YMR295C (Figure 4—figure supplement 1A) to a single 1 kb intergenic region containing the promoters for HAS1 and TDA1 (HAS1pr-TDA1pr; Figure 4D).
-Every deletion that included this intergenic region reduced the interaction frequency between HAS1-TDA1 homologs in saturated growth conditions back to uninduced levels, indicating that this inducible pairing is sequence-dependent (Figure 4E).
-In contrast, deletion of the HAS1 coding sequence had minimal impact, which shows that the deletion construct itself did not impede inducible pairing (Figure 4E).
+Every deletion that included this intergenic region reduced the interaction frequency between HAS1-TDA1 homologs in saturated growth conditions back to uninduced levels, indicating that this inducible pairing is sequence-dependent (Figure 4E and Figure 4—figure supplement 2).
+In contrast, deletion of the HAS1 coding sequence had minimal impact, which shows that the deletion construct itself did not impede inducible pairing (Figure 4E and Figure 4—figure supplement 2).
 To test whether the HAS1pr-TDA1pr region is sufficient to produce inducible pairing, we moved the S. cerevisiae copy of this region to the left arm of S. cerevisiae chromosome XIV.
-The ectopic HAS1pr-TDA1pr allele exhibited inducible interactions with the S. uvarum HAS1pr-TDA1pr, though not to the same extent as the endogenous allele (Figure 4—figure supplement 2).
+The ectopic HAS1pr-TDA1pr allele exhibited inducible interactions with the S. uvarum HAS1pr-TDA1pr, though not to the same extent as the endogenous allele (Figure 4—figure supplement 3).
 The diminished extent of inducible pairing may reflect the contribution of chromosomal homolog pairing, which would be disrupted in the ectopic location, or of additional regions that are not sufficient to produce pairing on their own.
 To verify whether this pairing occurs in homozygous S. cerevisiae diploids in addition to diverged hybrids, we labeled both HAS1-TDA1 loci with integrated LacO arrays targeted by LacI-GFP and measured the distance between them in a population of cells by confocal microscopy (Figure 4F).
 Consistent with our Hi-C data, the HAS1-TDA1 homologs were closer together in galactose-induced and saturated cultures than in glucose (Figure 4G,H and Figure 4—source data 1).

 Nuclear pores play a role in HAS1-TDA1 homolog pairing